neowinx/vadoma/README.md

 Every configuration has its corresponding environment variable override.
 It follows the format where every word has been upercased and the dots replaced by underscores i.e.: my.config <==> MY_CONFIG.

-So the list of varibles that replaces its corresponding configuration is:
+So the list of variables that replaces its corresponding configuration is:

 - SHAREPOINT_URL <==> sharepoint.url
 - SHAREPOINT_USERNAME <==> sharepoint.username